 Counselling can help with wellbeing, and issues that are causing problems in your life.
 It is a safe environment in which you can explore and discover yourself with a trained professional with a non-judgemental attitude.

 Free parking is available outside the centre and we're just a short walk from the bus terminus/tram stop/taxi rank.

-Our centre is set by Stamford Park, a tranquil environment just outside Altrincham town centre.
+Our centre is set by Stamford Park, a tranquil environment moments from Altrincham town centre.

 Counselling at CFC is open ended, meaning you can attend for as long as you like.
-Each session lasts for about an hour and you will see the same counsellor each week.
+Each session lasts for 50 minutes, and you will see the same counsellor each week.